ZSHJoanna/pycs-diy/docs/tutorial/drawing.rst

 	for l in lcs:
 		l.resetshifts()

-	# And overplot the orignial and mock curves :
+	# And overplot the original and mock curves :
-	pycs.gen.lc.display(lcs + mocklcs, showdelays=False)
+	pycs3.gen.lc_func.display(lcs + mocklcs, showdelays=False)

-.. note:: The mock curves just created are brand new independent :py:class:`pycs.gen.lc.lightcurve` objects.
+.. note:: The mock curves just created are brand new independent :py:class:`pycs3.gen.lc.LightCurve` objects.
 Everything you did so far with lightcurve objects applies also to these mock curves.

 The last plot looks like this (the black points are the mock curves, as expected without noise in this case) :